 RISD’s Center for Student Involvement (CSI) oversees many student-initiated clubs + organizations, including more than a dozen athletic teams and groups that put a distinctly RISD spin on collegiate sports.
-You can run 5-on-5 basketball with the RISD Balls, master the art of fencing with RISD Pricks or venture outdoors with the Wilderness Club.
+You can run 5-on-5 basketball with The Balls, master the art of fencing with RISD Pricks or venture outdoors with the Wilderness Club.
 Teams like RISD Cycling compete at the varsity level while others—like the coeducational RISD Sacks football squad—participate in intramural tournaments with neighboring Brown University or revel in the glow-in-the-dark glory of ultimate frisbee after dark.
-And those preferring the spectator experience can join RISD mascot Scrotie in a raucous "Go Nads!" cheer for our hockey team, a RISD institution since 1961.
+And those preferring a spectator experience can cheer “Go Nads!” in support of our hockey team The Nads, a RISD institution since 1961.

 Learning to lead